Rosalind Russell: Personal life

 On October 25, 1941, Russell married Danish-American producer Frederick Brisson (1912–1984), son of actor Carl Brisson.
-Cary Grant was responsible for the couple's having met, and was the best man at Frederick and Rosalind's wedding.
+Cary Grant was responsible for the couple having met and was the best man at Frederick and Rosalind's wedding.
 Brisson had been traveling from England to the United States by ship in 1939, and The Women was playing on an endless loop during the voyage.
 After hearing the audio for the film day after day while traveling, Brisson decided he had better sit down and watch the whole film.
-He became so enamored with Russell's performance as Sylvia Fowler that he turned to his friends and proclaimed: "I'm either gonna kill that girl, or I'm gonna marry her".
+He became so enamored with Russell's performance as Sylvia Fowler that he turned to his friends and proclaimed: "I'm either gonna kill that girl, or I'm gonna marry her."

 Brisson stayed with Cary Grant in his guest house while Grant was filming His Girl Friday.
 Upon hearing that Grant was making the movie with Russell, Brisson asked his friend if he could meet her.
 Cary Grant then spent weeks greeting Russell each morning on set with the question "Have you met Freddie Brisson?" in an effort to pique the actress's curiosity.
 One night, when Russell opened her door to let Grant in before they went dancing, as they often did, she found him standing next to a stranger.
 Grant sheepishly explained that the odd fellow was Freddie Brisson, the man whom he had mentioned so often, and they set off for dinner, with Freddie in tow.

-Russell and Brisson were married 35 years, until her death.
+Russell and Brisson were married for 35 years, until her death.
 They had one child in 1943, a son, Carl Lance Brisson.

-Russell was a registered Republican who supported the 1960 campaign of Richard Nixon.
+Russell was a registered Republican who supported Richard Nixon's 1960 presidential campaign.

-Russell was a devout Catholic, and a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.
+Russell was a devout Catholic and a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.

 Death

 Russell died of breast cancer on November 28, 1976.
 She was survived by her husband and her son.
 She is buried in Holy Cross Cemetery in Culver City, California.

 Russell has a star on the Hollywood Walk of Fame in the 1700 block of Vine Street.

 Her autobiography Life Is a Banquet, written with Chris Chase, was published a year after her death.
 The foreword (written by her husband) states that Russell had a mental breakdown in 1943.
 She did not act in films in 1944.
 Details are scant, but the book indicates that health problems and the deaths of a sister and a brother were major factors leading to her breakdown.
-Russell had rheumatoid arthritis, and an arthritis research center at the University of California, San Francisco currently bears her name.
+Russell had rheumatoid arthritis, and an arthritis research center at the University of California, San Francisco bears her name.

 In 2009, the documentary film Life Is a Banquet: The Life of Rosalind Russell, narrated by Kathleen Turner, was shown at film festivals across the U.S. and on some PBS stations.